EntityReborn/CHServerCommunication/Examples.md

 On Server A, calling /getplayers should return an array of players on Server B, either sending the result to console or the player who called that alias.

+## Underlying data type

+CHSC by default uses a null separated string to pass it's information across the wire.
+This is being deprecated in favor of JSON, however we will leave null separated strings as the default for now.

+To change the type:

+    comm_setdatatype('ServerA', 'JSON')

+Valid values are `JSON` and `NULLSEPARATED`.

+To get the current type:

+    comm_getdatatype('ServerA')